GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/_build/html/_sources/tables.txt

   # Add/Delete row
   #  Adding and deleting rows requires the creation of a new table
   #  of the correct, new size.
+(KL: It is a bit odd that rows cannot
+  #  be easily appended at least.)
   #
   #  Add 2 new entries to table2.
 Only 'SNR_ID' and 'pabeta' will be
   #  added as those are the columns already present in table2.